-- Meet with the victim's parents or carers, with the victim, to discuss what's being put in place to safeguard them, and understand their wishes in terms of what support they may need and how the report will be progressed - Meet with the alleged perpetrator's parents or carers to discuss support for them, and what's being put in place that will impact them, e.g. moving them out of classes with the victim, and the reason(s) behind any decision(s).
+- Meet with the person impacted by the behaviour's parents or carers, with the person impacted by the behaviour, to discuss what's being put in place to safeguard them, and understand their wishes in terms of what support they may need and how the report will be progressed - Meet with the alleged persons who instigated the behaviour's parents or carers to discuss support for them, and what's being put in place that will impact them, e.g. moving them out of classes with the person impacted by the behaviour, and the reason(s) behind any decision(s).